 Fact Sheet: Working as a Veterinarian or Veterinarian Technician

 This sheet talks about some of the general exposures present in veterinary work settings and outlines some resources available to help create a safe work environment.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.
 What types of hazards might be at my workplace?
-In general, workplace hazards that veterinarians (vets) and veterinary technicians (vet techs) might face could include: anesthesia and waste gases X-rays / ionizing …
+In general, workplace hazards that veterinarians (vets) and veterinary technicians (vet techs) could include: anesthesia and waste …